Baby Carrier Weight Limits

 Aerial Buckle Wrap

-Ideal for newborns & infants
+Ideal for newborns & infants (0-6 months)

-Front inward facing, add heart to heart
+Front inward facing and heart to heart

 Aerial Buckle Carrier